MikeJollie2707/MichaelBot/README.md

-# MichaelBotPy
+# MichaelBot

-MichaelBotPy is a bot written in Python using [discord.py](https://github.com/Rapptz/discord.py).
+MichaelBot is a bot written in Python using [discord.py](https://github.com/Rapptz/discord.py).

 The reason why this bot exist is because...I'm free, and I like to make one.